BRIANMMARI10/autonomous-cars-simulation/README.md

 - **Sky View Mode**:
   - Added a new camera mode that provides a fixed, bird's-eye view of the entire track for better visualization of simulations.

-- **Algorithm Simulations**:
+- **Algorithm Simulations & Performance Metrics**:
+  - Wrote a collision detection function to evaluate and characterize the performance of each algorithm
-  - Ran simulations for other grid-based planners (A*, Dijkstra, BFS, DFS) and evaluated their performance across different number of simulations
+  - Conducted  simulations across multiple grid-based planners (A*, Dijkstra, BFS, DFS) and assessed their behavior over a ten simulation runs

 ### Performance Graphs
 #### 1. **RRT Performance**